-Upcoming Events in July
+Upcoming Events in September & October

 Click on each event below to learn more and register.

-Thursday, July 24th, 6-7pm
+Thursday, September 25th, 6-7pm

+NEW DATE!
 Today, the Borscht Belt is recalled through a nostalgic lens, but its current state is nothing like its earlier status.
 Forgotten and exhausted, much of it has been left to decay.
-Scheinfeld’s book The Borscht Belt depicts the unique history of the Catskill Mountains region through photographs of abandoned sites where hotels, resorts, and bungalow colonies once boomed.
+Marisa Scheinfeld’s book The Borscht Belt depicts the unique history of the Catskill Mountains region through photographs of abandoned sites where hotels, resorts, and bungalow colonies once boomed.

 Recurring Programs